playmint/ds/contracts/src/maps/tutorial-room-1/README.md

 ds apply -n local -z 1 -k <private-key> -f Locations.yaml
 ```

+We are using Zone 1 (`-z 1`) as the LocalDevAccount already owns Zone 1 and it saves up some time!

 Note: If using Windows you get the error "running scripts is disabled on this system", open Powershell as an Administrator and run `Set-ExecutionPolicy  RemoteSigned`

 You should see the terminal output display a series of ✅s for each tile that is deployed.

 <img src="./readme-images/step4c.png" width=200>

-Browse to [localhost:3000]([http://localhost:3000]) and you should see your newly created map and be able to move your Unit around it!
+Browse to [localhost:3000]([http://localhost:3000/zones/1]) and you should see your newly created map and be able to move your Unit around it!

 <img src="./readme-images/step4d.png" width=200>